Aphrontos/Complicate-Rock-Paper-Scissors/README.md

 1. Allow renaming of weapons and how each beat one another
 2. Make a better UI
-3. Find a way to allow the players to get the variants outside of the current automorphism group.
+3. Find a way to allow the players to access the variants outside of the current automorphism group.
+    * Formulate a naming scheme, if a way is found.